Arecsu/wine-affinity/README.md

 The built DLLs will be in `dlls/d2d1/`, `dlls/dxcore/`, `dlls/opencl/`, and `dlls/comdlg32/`.

 > Note: patch 0006 requires `libdbus-1-dev` at configure time for `comdlg32.so` to be built.

-## Usage

-These patches are used by [run-affinity](https://github.com/Arecsu/run-affinity) — a portable, ready-to-use installer for running Affinity on Linux.

 ## Credits